BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Interface and ease of use

 Shopify and BigCommerce are straightforward to use — both feature a simple, user-friendly content management system (CMS).
-Their interfaces are fairly extremely similar in appearance and work in a similar way too.
+Their interfaces are relatively similar in appearance and work in a similar way too.

 Both content management systems are not terribly dissimilar from those of WordPress and Squarespace — if you’ve used either of those popular content management systems before, you’ll be on familiar ground with either Shopify or BigCommerce.

-As discussed earlier, the Shopify CMS’ drag-and-drop editor is a little bit confusing to use, because you can only use it to edit templates, not actual pages.
+As discussed earlier, I found Shopify’s drag-and-drop editor a bit confusing to use, because you can only use it to edit templates, not actual pages.

 But all in all, both platforms’ content management systems are pretty easy to use — and neither should present too much of a learning curve, especially if you’ve used a CMS before.